EpeR1/lightconfini/README.md

 **Sections, Parameter names** can be **ASCII** alphabetical or numerical characters.
 **Values** in alone also ASCII, or between Double-Quotation-Marks(") can be **any UNICODE/UTF8** characters.

-Maximum line length can be 2^(32/2)^  characters.
+Maximum line length can be 2^(32/2)  characters.

 ## Future Plans

-- Writing and Rewriting support for ini files.
+- Writing and Rewriting ini files.
 - Writing support for comments.
 - Modifying one or more values/parameters/sections in ini files.